• Skip to primary navigation

 Ingredients for making French Toast.

 • Sliced bread - almost any bread will work.
 My favorite is a loaf of French bread cut into thick slices.
 Day old or just slightly stale works best.
+I also use my Cinnamon Swirl Bread for a delicious version!

 • Cream or milk - Use half-n-half cream or whole milk.
 You can also use 2% or skim milk.
-Your french toast will still be delicious, just not as rich.
+Your French toast will still be delicious, just not as rich.

 • Ground cinnamon - adds such great flavor

-• Pure vanilla - helps make this french toast even more delicious
+• Pure vanilla - helps make this French toast even more delicious

 • Slice your bread into one inch pieces.
 If the bread is really fresh, leave the slices out to dry just a bit.
 You don't want it hard, just slightly stale feeling.